 Set up a Monthly Coffee Cart

 - 80% of adults drink and will spend $300 a year on coffee — why not Haitian?

 - Get folks to pledge / sign up to drink Haitian (for a year?).

 - Distribute bags via a coffee cart / table on the first Sunday of the month.
+Involve a youth group.
 Too often?
 How about first 2 Sundays every quarter!
 At the office, put monthly coffee in the break room for pickup.

 - Set and post a concrete goal for money raised.
 Track progress, share photos, stories.

-Hold a tasting competition of jelly beans –collect entrance fees, blindfold participants, give winner half the pot.
-Let bystanders play too.
+Hold a jelly bean tasting competition — collect entrance fees, blindfold participants, give winner 1/3rd of the pot (or bragging rights — whichever is preferred.
+Let bystanders play.

 - juicy pair